swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/SupportedFeatures.md

 ## Overview

-JavaKit supports both directions of interoperability, using Swift macros and source generation (via the `swift-java wrap-java` command).
+SwiftJava supports both directions of interoperability, using Swift macros and source generation (via the `swift-java wrap-java` command).

 ### Java -> Swift

-It is possible to use JavaKit macros and the `wrap-java` command to simplify implementing Java `native` functions.
-JavaKit simplifies the type conversions
+It is possible to use SwiftJava macros and the `wrap-java` command to simplify implementing Java `native` functions.
+SwiftJava simplifies the type conversions

 > tip: This direction of interoperability is covered in the WWDC2025 session 'Explore Swift and Java interoperability'
 > around the [7-minute mark](https://youtu.be/QSHO-GUGidA?si=vUXxphTeO-CHVZ3L&t=448).